Al Weaver: Career

 His theatre credits include Meshak in the Royal National Theatre's 2006-07 production of Helen Edmundson's Coram Boy.

-Weaver plays fledgling Anglican curate Leonard Finch in the TV series Grantchester (since 2014), assisting the Vicar of Grantchester, Sidney Chambers, and later, Will Davenport.
+Weaver plays fledgling Anglican curate Leonard Finch in the TV series Grantchester (since 2014), who assists the Vicar of Grantchester, Sidney Chambers, and later, Will Davenport.
+He also directed the third episode of season 8.

-Radio credits include Bach: The Great Passion, a 2017 biographical radio play by the English writer James Runcie.
+Radio credits include Bach: The Great Passion, a 2017 biographical radio play by the English writer James Runcie, where he played Christian Henrici.
 Weaver also presents radio shows at a pub called the Boogaloo based in north London.
 One is called Film And Telly Stuff, which he presents with actor Luke Neal and the other is called The Theme's Of Our Youth, which he presents with actor Jack Whitam.

 In September 2017, the BBC announced he had joined the cast of the mini-series PRESS.

-He is also known for his role as Rex in the game Xenoblade Chronicles 2 released in December 2017.
+Weaver is also known for his role as protagonist Rex in the game Xenoblade Chronicles 2, released in December 2017.
 He reprised the role for the character's appearance in Super Smash Bros.
 Ultimate, as well as the trailer revealing Pyra and Mythra as playable characters.

-In 2019 a fourth series of Grantchester aired, with Weaver reprising his role as Leonard Finch.
+In 2019, a fourth series of Grantchester aired, with Weaver reprising his role as Leonard Finch.

-In 2020, he stars in a choose-your-own-adventure sci-fi thriller video game The Complex as Dr. Rees Wakefield.
+In 2020, Weaver starred in a choose-your-own-adventure style sci-fi thriller video game The Complex as Dr. Rees Wakefield.